dB chart voltage power sound pressure sound intensity dB decibel level ratio table absolute relative voltage level database - sengpielaudio

 We are mainly concerned with conditions of sound pressure,

-sound velocity, and sound voltage.
-That are the sound field quantities.
+sound velocity, and audio voltage that are field quantities.

 Sound Field Quantities AnimatedLaughingSmiley